 Various styles of head assemblies are available.
-The head may be designed for recessing into an enlarged section of the borehole.
-More commonly it will have a flange or coupling for mounting to a standpipe grouted into the mouth of the borehole.
+The head usually has its own hydraulic anchor, which may be designed for recessing into an enlarged section of the borehole or it may have a flange for mounting to a standpipe grouted into the mouth of the borehole.
 Provision may be made for manual or electronic readout or for both.
-Manual readout is by a 50 mm range dial indicator.
+Manual readout is by a 50 mm, or two-inch, range dial indicator.

-4) Electronic displacement transducers (optional):
+Electronic displacement transducers (optional):

-The standard transducer is the model 4450 vibrating wire displacement transducer, with ranges of 25, 50, or 100 mm.
+The standard transducer is the model 4450 vibrating wire displacement transducer with ranges of 25, 50, or 100 mm.
 Linear potentiometers are also available.